 Cruising travel insurance over 50

 Standard travel insurance policies for the over 50s may not cover cruising so you’ll need to purchase cruise travel insurance as an additional extra.
-This covers events such as missed departures, changes to itinerary, or being confined to cabin such as dealing with shipwide illness that curtails your enjoyment of the cruise.
+This covers events such as missed departures, changes to the itinerary, or being confined to your cabin such as dealing with a shipwide illness that curtails your enjoyment of the cruise.

 Pre-existing medical conditions for over 50s travel insurance